GULREZEQBAL/Retailer-Reward-Program/README.md

 Welcome to the Retailer Reward Program web application!
 This application is designed to help you track and manage customer reward points based on their transactions.
 It provides a clear overview of transaction history, individual customer rewards, and overall reward statistics.

-## Accessing the Application

-You can access the application by visiting https://github.com/GULREZEQBAL/Retail-Rewards-App in your web browser.

 ## Setup (General - For Development)